 What is the best LG TV of 2021?
 The answer is slightly different for everyone, but with LG Electronics putting out some of the very best OLED TVs every year as well as some fantastic-looking 8K TVs, there are some truly great models to pick from.

-If you're not sure which of LG's latest sets to go for, we have everything you need.
-We've sat down and tested the very best LG TVs from last year and some of the new ones that'll be hitting the market in 2021, and are able to compare them to find out which is the best choice for you.
+To help you suss out which one's right for you, we've sat down and tested the very best LG TVs from this year and are keeping an eye out for next year's models.
+We're able to compare them to find out which is the best choice for you.

 The best LG TV of 2021 is, of course, the LG C1 OLED.

 As the successor to last year's excellent LG CX, it was something of a shoe-in – even if the brightness boost found on the step-up LG G1 OLED made it a close call.
 As with last year's range, the C Series is where you'll find the optimum compromise between picture performance (incredible) and price (reasonable) for a modern OLED TV.

 You're getting a knockout OLED picture, with an infinite contrast ratio, vivid colors, and deep blacks all on show.
 The new a9 Gen 4 AI processor only improves upon picture considerations like upscaling, too, even if we found upscaled faces could gain something of a reddish tinge during their transformation.

 Its smallest 48-inch OLED size helps to bring the cost down, too – while a new-for-2021 83-inch option will offer a bigger more impactful experience for those that can afford it.
 The LG C1 OLED may not have every new trick up LG's sleeve (OLED evo, mainly) but the flexible sizing, reasonable price point and host of modern technologies makes it an obvious choice for the best LG TV out there today.

 After something a bit more stylish?
 The LG G1 OLED is a knockout television that builds on the sleek design of last year's Gallery Series OLED and somehow makes it better.